lbskinner/react-gallery/README.md

-# Weekend Challenge: React - Gallery of My Life
+# Weekend Challenge #4: React - Gallery of My Life

 [Here](./INSTRUCTIONS.md) is the project instructions.